paraps/paraps/README.md

 🌙 - i'm mostly offtab and not looking at ponytown, whisper to interact.
 </p>
 <p align="center">
-⛔️ - i'm feeling kinda iffy, you can still whisper me but PLEASE IWC/IWEC.
+⛔️ - i'm in a bad mood, you can still whisper but PLEASE IWC/IWEC.
 </p>
 <p align="center">
 ---